polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 ## PolarFire SoC RPMsg on FreeRTOS/Bare Metal  <a name="rpmsg-rtos-intro"></a>

-PolarFire SoC uses the RPMsg-lite implementation on RTOS and bare metal software contexts.
+PolarFire SoC uses the RPMsg-lite implementation on RTOS and bare metal (BM) software contexts.

-The [PolarFire SoC AMP examples](https://github.com/polarfire-soc/polarfire-soc-amp-examples) repository contains a FreeRTOS sample application that can be used to communicate with a remote software (i.e. Linux or another FreeRTOS context) using the RPMsg-lite framework.
+The [PolarFire SoC AMP examples](https://github.com/polarfire-soc/polarfire-soc-amp-examples) repository contains FreeRTOS and Bare metal sample projects that can be used to communicate with a remote software (i.e. Linux or another BM/FreeRTOS context) using the RPMsg-lite framework.

-This project contains two different build configurations:
+The projects contain two different build configurations:

 - **Remote Build Configuration**: Builds an application in RPMsg Remote mode.